 Our favourite elephant was Gaew Ta also known as Darling, blind in both eyes, she was often walking around the property with her Mahout guiding her path away from our group.

 When we spoke to Louise, her eyes lit up as she explained the plans for Phuket Elephant Sanctuary.
 Although small in numbers, the huge property can accommodate up to 50 elephants and the long-term plan is to grow it slowly, for the meantime there aren’t herds of elephants to observe and the five magnificent creatures more than enough.

 Organise own transport to and from Phuket Elephant Sanctuary

-Unlike other elephant shows and tours, guests are required to meet at the sanctuary office near Paklok.
+Unlike other elephant shows and tours in Phuket, guests are required to meet at the sanctuary office near Paklok.